juckthaltnicht/jucktnicht_offroad/README.md

     24 -- Another GTA sand type
 }
 ```

+## 🎯 Motivation
+This script was created in response to overpriced alternatives on the market.
+The idea came from seeing similar systems being sold for high prices, such as [this one](https://pruda-scripts.tebex.io/package/6472654).
+I believe such a simple functionality should be freely available to the community!

 ## 🛠️ Support & Development
 If you have any questions or want to contribute to further development, feel free to create an issue or pull request!